arnsteio/OpenSCAD-workshop-2018-02/04-functions.md

 translate([100, 0, 0]) rotate([0,0,90]) cube([100, 10, 15], center=false);
 ~~~

-Things are going swell, however fate - in the guise of your friend Kari - intervenes:
+Things are going swell, however fate - in the guise of your friend Kari - intervenes with a phone call:

->*Hi, are you still making that pet cage clip for your hamster?*
+>*- Hi, are you still making that pet cage clip for your hamster?*
 >
 > Yeah...?
 >
->*My 6-sided bird cage broke.
+>*- My 6-sided bird cage broke.
 Could you print a clip for me, too?*
 >
-> Sure, but I need some measurements...
+> Uh, OK, sure, but I need some measurements?
 >
->*Each segment is 5cm long, 1cm wide and 15mm tall.
+>*- Each segment is 5cm long, 1cm wide and 15mm tall.
 The slot for the bars is 4mm wide and 6mm deep.*
 >
-> I'll bring it to Uni on friday :-)
+> OK, I'll bring it to Uni on friday :-)

 So we'll make a more generic solution.
 Let's start by defining what we know: